dandi/handbook/docs/40_development.md

 DANDI Archive maintains several email services to implement the following
 facilities:

-- **Public email.** Users of the archive can reach the developers for help or to report problems by sending email to info@dandiarchive.org and help@dandiarchive.org.
+- **Public email.** Users of the Archive can reach the developers for help or to report problems by sending email to info@dandiarchive.org and help@dandiarchive.org.
 These are "virtual" email addresses managed by DNS entries.